Getting started

 Deploy the registered model as an API endpoint using a supported scoring runtime:

-deployment = project.deployments.create(
+deployment = workspace.deployments.create(

 name="my-deployment",